 Age Range: 13-18 Years

-The College is situated on the edge of Eastbourne’s town centre, minutes from the sea and the glorious South Downs and a five minute walk to the station, with its main-line trains to London Victoria.
+The College is situated on the edge of Eastbourne’s town centre, a stone’s throw from the sea and the glorious South Downs, and a five minute walk to the station, with its main-line trains to London Victoria.

 School Contact Details